antononcube/fastcampus-lectures/LecturePlans/Anomaly-detection-lecture-movies-abstracts.md

-# Anomalies detection movie abstracts
+# Anomaly detection movie abstracts

 ## About the lecturer